Alevropita (Feta Flatbread)

 5

-Make sure the butter and olive oil mixture in the baking pan is evenly distributed by spreading it evenly all over the bottom with a pastry brush.
+Make sure the butter and olive oil mixture in the baking dish is evenly distributed by spreading it over the bottom and up the sides with a pastry brush.

 Pour the batter into the hot pan, spreading it so it covers the whole bottom.